 City of Hamilton

-Outbreaks and epidemics are defined by the speed at which they spread.
-Monitoring and recognizing the spatiotemporal patterns of an outbreak is extremely important for mitigation efforts.
-When the West Nile Virus became prominent in the City of Hamilton, they used FME Desktop and FME Server to automate surveillance efforts.
-A combination of tabular data and GIS data were used to put the pieces together and create maps and visuals to display the problem.
-FME helped the city integrate their data quickly and efficiently, saving them time and money.
+When the West Nile Virus became prominent in the City of Hamilton, they used FME to automate surveillance efforts.
+A combination of tabular data and GIS data was used to put the pieces together and create maps and visuals to display the problem.

 California CAD Solutions

-California CAD Solutions was working with various municipal clients to ensure that the American Disabilities Act (ADA) was being met.
-FME Desktop allowed them to easily integrate applications and process geospatial files to provide each municipality with reports on various areas of their city which needed updates to comply with the ADA.
-Each city has these reports integrated within their own GIS with information about the location, the problem, level of priority, level of severity and it’s status.
+To ensure that the American Disabilities Act (ADA) was being met, California CAD used FME to easily integrate applications and process geospatial files to provide municipalities with reports on various areas of their city that needed updates to comply with the ADA.
+Individual reports can now be integrated as needed within each city’s data repositories.

 University of Oxford

-Who said FME’s spatial capabilities was just meant for GIS purposes?
-Researchers at the University of Oxford have been able to leverage FME Desktop's integration support for raster images, vector polygons, tabular data, and 3D models to learn more about the progression of eye diseases.
-FME’s spatial support has enabled researchers to understand the spatial features of the eye in more detail.
-The innovative use of FME by this research team is now drawing interests from other researchers.
+Researchers at the University of Oxford have been able to leverage FME to integrate raster images, vector polygons, tabular data, and 3D models to learn more about the progression of eye diseases.
+Being a leader in spatial data, FME has enabled researchers to understand the spatial features of the eye in more detail.